 Unlike solar or slatted covers they provide a complete barrier between the pool water and the environment so in addition to their safety properties they also provide a superior reduction in evaporation.
 However, this also means that they fully block out sunlight, which means that there is far less warming of the water from the sun whilst the pool is not in use.

-Pool Cover Life
+Pool Cover Gallery

-The swimming pool cover itself is exposed to a variety of factors which will cause degradation and damage over it’s lifetime, principally UV sunlight for an outdoor pool (and if you’ve ever left plastic items out in the sun for an extended period you will be familiar with the way in which UV light makes plastics age, fade and become more brittle and prone to tearing) and the pool chemicals in the water.
-You can minimise the impact of the pool chemicals by ensuring that your pool is well maintained and balanced, but should keep your pool cover removed when chlorine shocking the pool (until chlorine levels return to normal) to avoid corrosion of the cover.
-Of course a compounding factor is the heat accelerates these processes so a warmer pool will increase the rate of deterioration.
+The swimming pool cover itself is exposed to a variety of factors that will cause degradation and damage over its lifetime, principally UV sunlight for an outdoor pool (and if you’ve ever left plastic items out in the sun for an extended period you will be familiar with the way in which UV light makes plastics age, fade and become more brittle and prone to tearing) and the pool chemicals in the water.
+You can minimise the impact of the pool chemicals by ensuring that your pool is well maintained and balanced but should keep your pool cover removed when chlorine shocking the pool (until chlorine levels return to normal) to avoid corrosion of the cover.
+Of course, a compounding factor is the heat accelerates these processes so a warmer pool will increase the rate of deterioration.

-Typically, a solar pool cover may only last 3-5 years, whilst the vinyl in a pool safety cover may last 5-10 years and a rolling deck will last a lot longer provided it is properly maintained.
-As with many things a cheap pool cover may be a false economy if it deteriorates faster than a more expensive one so it is best to get advice on what is right for the situation of your swimming pool.
+Typically, a solar pool cover may last 3-5 years, whilst the vinyl in a pool safety cover may last 5-10 years and a rolling deck will last a lot longer provided it is properly maintained.
+As with many things, a cheap pool cover may be a false economy if it deteriorates faster than a more expensive one so it is best to get advice on what is right for the situation of your swimming pool.

 Also bear in mind that any cover will prevent chlorine from evaporating from your pool as a gas, which means the concentration in the water will remain higher whilst the cover is closed – meaning you will need to ensure your chlorinator is properly set to allow for this (typically 30%-60% lower depending on the cover type and ambient conditions).
 As with all things related to swimming pools – if in doubt, consult an expert to ensure this is set correctly.